Say ‘boo to the flu’ with a free flu vaccine

-Cardinia Shire Council is encouraging its community to say ‘boo’ to the flu!
+Cardinia Shire Council is encouraging the community to say ‘boo to the flu!’

 The flu (influenza) isn’t like the common cold; it’s highly contagious and can cause severe illness and life-threatening complications.
 Symptoms of flu can hit very quickly and may last for several weeks.

 All Victorians six months or older are encouraged to get an annual flu shot.
-However some groups in our community are more vulnerable to the flu virus, and can also suffer more serious complications from the flu.
+However, some groups in the community are more vulnerable to the flu virus, and can also suffer more serious complications from the flu.

 - all children aged six months to less than five years old

 - Aboriginal and/or Torres Strait Islander persons aged 6 months to less than 5 years or those over 15 years

 - pregnant women (during any stage of pregnancy)